 How Sales Informs Marketing

 It is only natural that Sales will have an opinion about everything Marketing does and will not be reticent about expressing it.
 Complaints about the font size or the color of the overview brochure can be respectfully ignored.
-But it makes sense to listen carefully when a sales person comes forward with suggestions about how to better target the communications and different ways to evaluate the quality of leads.
+However, it makes sense to listen carefully when a sales person comes forward with suggestions about how to better target the communications and different ways to evaluate the quality of leads.

 Who Is the Target Audience?

 When Marketing creates a communication, whether it’s a brochure, a white paper, or a series of tweets, they’re always starting out with the target audience in mind.
 Key questions are: “Who are they?” and “What do we want them to do?”

 The answers may not be as obvious as you’d expect.
 Say you are selling a line of socks with bright, silly patterns that appeal to 13- to 15-year-old girls.
 Is that your target market?
 Well, it’s one of them.
 How about the buyers you need to convince to put your product on their shelves?
 As author Nico Schinagl explains, even when it’s a retail product, “the sales team sees the client as a purchasing director or CEO of a company.”

 You’re likely to see this problem described as a confusion of personas.
 In marketing “personas” refer to a group of fictional people created to represent the different types of customers who may use what you sell in a similar way.
 It makes it easier to visualize your target audience as one or more personas.
 In an example where the customers are in business, Schinagl explains, “Marketers should spend more time identifying the different job titles the sales force visits—what benefits and metrics are critical for each of them—and translate this knowledge into several sales presentations adapted by industry and by job title to have a real impact.”

 What’s Up with the Leads?